sumeetkr/AwesomeSocialMediaPolarizationAndEchoChambers/README.md

 at the asymptotic state is reached, which makes the system highly unstable.
 Fragmentation and polarization are augmented by a fragmented initial population.``

+2017, Garimella, Venkata Rama Kiran, and Ingmar Weber.
+"A long-term analysis of polarization on Twitter."
+In Eleventh International AAAI Conference on Web and Social Media.
+2017.

-2017, M. T. A. Amin, C. Aggarwal, S. Yao, T. Abdelzaher and L. Kaplan, "Unveiling polarization in social networks: A matrix factorization approach," IEEE INFOCOM 2017 - IEEE Conference on Computer Communications, Atlanta, GA, 2017, pp. 1-9.
+2017, M. T. A. Amin, C. Aggarwal, S. Yao, T. Abdelzaher and L. Kaplan, "[Unveiling polarization in social networks: A matrix factorization approach](https://www.aaai.org/ocs/index.php/ICWSM/ICWSM17/paper/download/15592/14846)," IEEE INFOCOM 2017 - IEEE Conference on Computer Communications, Atlanta, GA, 2017, pp. 1-9.
-doi: 10.1109/INFOCOM.2017.8056959
+doi: 10.1109/INFOCOM.2017.8056959 ``Social media has played an important role in shaping political discourse over the last decade.
+It is often perceived to have increased political polarization, thanks to the scale of discussions and their public nature.
+Here, we try to answer whether political polarization in the US on Twitter has increased over the last eight years.
+We analyze a large longitudinal Twitter dataset of 679,000 users and look at signs of polarization in their (i) network - how people follow political and media accounts, (ii) tweeting behavior - whether they retweet content from both sides, and (iii) content - how partisan the hashtags they use are.
+Our analysis shows that online polarization has indeed increased over the past eight years and that, depending on the measure, the relative change is 10%-20%.
+Our study is one of very few with such a long-term perspective, encompassing two US presidential elections and two mid-term elections, providing a rare longitudinal analysis.``

 2017, Peterson, Erik, Sharad Goel, and Shanto Iyengar. ["Echo Chambers and Partisan Polarization: Evidence from the 2016 Presidential Campaign."
 (2017).](https://pcl.stanford.edu/research/2017/peterson-echo-chambers.pdf)